mrglassdanny/moca-language-server/CONTRIBUTE.md

 ## Testing

 It is recommended to test in conjunction with language client.
-Supported language clients can be found [here].
+Here is where [supported language clients] can be found.
 Supported clients will possess their own contribution guides.

 ## Debugging